SCP Principles

 Figure 2 Example SCP inheritance

 If you want to allow a service action at the member account level, you must allow that action at every level between the member account and the root OU of your organization.
 Specifically, you must attach SCPs that allow the given action to every level from the root OU to the member account.
-You can use either of the following strategies for this:
+You can use either a deny list or an allow list.

-• A deny list strategy: This strategy makes use of the FullAccess SCP that is attached by default to every OU and account.
+- A deny list: This strategy makes use of the FullAccess SCP that is attached by default to every OU and account.
 This SCP overrides the default implicit Deny and allows all permissions to flow down from the root OU to every account, unless you explicitly deny a permission with an additional SCP that you create and attach to the appropriate OU or account.
-This strategy adheres to the rule that an explicit Deny in a policy always overrides any Allow.
+This strategy adheres to the rule that an explicit Deny always overrides any Allow.
 No account below the level of the OU with the deny policy can use the denied action, and there is no way to add the permission back lower in the hierarchy.

 When multiple SCPs are attached to an OU or an account, a Deny statement always overrides an Allow statement.
-Suppose that two SCPs are attached to a member account, one allowing for full access and the other denying bill viewing.
-As the Deny statement overrides the Allow statement, the member account is prohibited from viewing the bill.
+Suppose that two SCPs are attached to a member account, one allowing for full access and the other denying access to view billing information.
+As the Deny statement overrides the Allow statement, the member account is prevented from viewing the bill.
 For details, see Differences Between Explicit Deny and Implicit Deny.

 When SCPs are enabled for an organization, the FullAccess policy is attached by default to all OUs and accounts unless you attach explicit deny policies to the OUs or accounts.